hnryjms/Expressive/README.md

 [![devDependency Status](https://david-dm.org/brekkehj/Expressive/dev-status.svg)](https://david-dm.org/brekkehj/Expressive#info=devDependencies)
 [![Coverage Status](https://img.shields.io/coveralls/brekkehj/Expressive.svg)](https://coveralls.io/r/brekkehj/Expressive?branch=master)

-Expressive is an awesome, beautiful CMS for [Express.js](http://expressjs.com) and [Node.js](http://nodejs.org).
-Expressive is extendable, themeable, testable and growing.
+Expressive is a beautiful CMS for [Express](http://expressjs.com) and [Node.js](http://nodejs.org).
+Expressive is awesome, extendable, themeable, testable and growing.

 **Expressive is in a very unstable alpha state**

 ## Getting Started

-Expressive is not ready for production use, but here is how you can start contributing to Expressive to bring the system to a stable release.
+Expressive is not ready for production use, but here is how you can start contributing to Expressive.

 	$ npm install

-The rest of the installation should be hooked into the postinstall process (bower install, etc), and should complete successfully.
+The rest of the installation should be hooked into the postinstall process (`bower install`, etc), and should complete successfully.

 To run Expressive, you have a number of options.
 My favorite is using [Nodemon](http://nodemon.io) to watch for changes.
-This repo even includes a `.nodemonignore` to make sure Nodemon watches the right files and ignores ones that don't matter (usually). **You also** need to make sure you have MongoDB available somewhere.
+Expressive even includes `.nodemonignore` to make sure Nodemon watches the right files and ignores ones that don't matter (usually). **You also** need to make sure you have MongoDB available somewhere.
 The Expressive installer should guide you through connecting the database and setting up your first user.

 	$ DEBUG=expressive:* node ./bin/www
 	$ DEBUG=expressive:* npm start
 	$ DEBUG=expressive:* nodemon

-Once you're running, just open <http://localhost:3000/> and follow the setup guide.
+Once Expressive is running, open <http://localhost:3000/> and follow the setup guide.
 You'll need to have a MongoDB instance running.
 Once you're in, you can sign into the administration pages at <http://localhost:3000/admin>. *Most unfinished areas of Expressive will give you a 404 error.*

 ## Extensions